aws-samples/amazon-lookout-for-vision-batch-processing/README.md

 1. To deploy the sample application, you will require an AWS account.
 If you don’t already have an AWS account, create one at <https://aws.amazon.com> by following the on-screen instructions.
 Your access to the AWS account must have IAM permissions to launch AWS CloudFormation templates that create IAM roles.

 2. Please refer [here](https://docs.aws.amazon.com/lookout-for-vision/) for instructions on getting started with Amazon Lookout for Vision.
 When deploying this application you will need to provide the following two parameters for your Lookout for Vision Project.
-   - Amazon Lookout for Vision Model Project Name: The name of the Amazon Lookout for Vision project that contains the models you want to use.
+   - Amazon Lookout for Vision Project Name: The name of the Amazon Lookout for Vision project that contains the models you want to use.
+This project should be in the same region where you are deploying the solution.
-   - Amazon Lookout for Vision Model Project Version: The name of the model version that you want to use.
+   - Amazon Lookout for Vision Model Version: The number (or latest) of the model version that you want to use.

 #### Deployment